-Nwet Kay Khine, a former journalist and a writer from Myanmar, is now a research associate at the Center for Social Development Studies under the Faculty of Political Science of Chulalongkorn University in Thailand.
+Nwet Kay Khine, a former journalist and writer from Myanmar, is now affiliated to the Center for Social Development Studies under the Faculty of Political Science of Chulalongkorn University.

 Sabrina Fernandes is a Brazilian eco-socialist organizer and communicator with a sociology PhD from Carleton University, Canada.
 She is the person behind Marxist YouTube Channel, Tese Onze, and is coordinating the launch of Jacobin Brasil.